-Once GPS receives and processes the Degree Recommendation from your program, you will be able to download a credential completion letter in goSFU until you receive your Senate letter.
+Once Graduate Studies receives and processes the Credential Recommendation from your program, you will be able to download a credential completion letter in goSFU until you receive your Senate letter.

 Senate formally awards degrees in September, February and May.
 After Senate awards your credential you will receive an email with a PDF.
 This PDF is an official letter which can be used to verify your credential to third parties.
-GPS is not able to forward the letter to third parties, but, if you need the letter stamped and sealed please bring a printed copy to our office during normal office hours (with a piece of photo ID).
+Graduate Studies is not able to forward the letter to third parties, but, if you need the letter stamped and sealed please contact us at email@example.com for assistance.

 Convocation takes place in June and October.
 If you completed in the Fall or Spring term, you will be invited to the June ceremony, while students who completed in the Summer term are invited to the October ceremony.
 In rare cases, you may ask to be in the following convocation (i.e. if you are unable to attend June you may email and request to be included in October).

 Approximately 3 weeks before convocation, you can confirm your attendance:

 - Log into goSFU